jundalisay/superb/content/en/research/benham/palmistry/part-2/chapter-08-intuition.md

-+++
+---
+title: "Line of Intuition, Via Lascivia"
+# heading: "Chapter 10"
+# date: 2021-11-20
+image: "/photos/objects/hand.jpg"
-title=  "Line of Intuition, Via Lascivia" heading=  "Chapter 8" description=  "The Lines of Influence are on the Mount of Venus and inside the Life line.
+description: "The Lines of Influence are on the Mount of Venus and inside the Life line.
 Some of these run parallel to the Life line.
-Others run across the Mount" image=  "/photos/objects/hand.jpg" linkb=  "/research/benham/palmistry/part-2/chapter-07-life" linkbtext=  "Chapter 7" linkf=  "/research/benham/palmistry/part-2/chapter-09-affection" linkftext=  "Chapter 9"
+Others run across the Mount."
-+++
+linkb: "/research/benham/palmistry/part-2/chapter-09-affection"
+linkbtext: "Chapter 9"
+linkf: "/research/benham/palmistry/part-2/chapter-28-girdle"
+linkftext: "Chapter 28"
+---

 The Lines of Influence are on the Mount of Venus and inside the Life line.